Education at Taylor

 - Mexico: The Mexico team travels to Cancun to serve with Back2Back ministries, an organization that cares for orphans and vulnerable children.
 Students help implement the organization’s mission of community development and family preservation through working at a local community center.

 - Indianapolis: This trip puts poverty into perspective as students encounter it firsthand only an hour and a half away from campus.
-Partnering with Shepherd Community Center, students put on many hats by becoming teacher aids in a local school, performing various work projects, and canvassing the neighborhood for a church-hosted block party.
+Partnering with Shepherd Community Center, students put on many hats by becoming teacher aides in a local school, performing various work projects, and canvassing the neighborhood for a church-hosted block party.

 There are a variety of clubs and events on campus aiming to boost student’s experiences and increase their love of teaching.
 These include: